Bus Drivers' FAQs

 I have never driven a school bus, can I still apply?

 Yes.
 We provide a free training class for selected candidates where students learn everything necessary to become a licensed school bus driver.
-New driver training classes are usually held in February and August.
-Prior to the class, students must go to the Department of Motor Vehicles and complete the work required to receive a driver’s permit.
+New driver training classes are usually held in August.
+Prior to the class students must obtain a Commercial Learner’s Permit (CLP).
+In order to receive a CLP, students must make an appointment online to take a CDL knowledge test at a DOL office, then study for and pass the relevant knowledge tests.

 Do I need a good driving record?

 Yes.
-Accidents and traffic violations that have occurred within the last 5 years are likely to disqualify you as a candidate.
+Accidents and traffic violations that have occurred within the last 5 years could disqualify you as a candidate.

 What kind of physical condition do I need to be in?